saiakarsh193/saiakarsh193/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on world generation algorithms
+- 🔭 I’m currently working on Rubik's Cube solver and GUI
 <!-- - 🌱 I’m currently learning -->
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with  -->